Architecture for filtering features from WMS requests

 Since this requires more extensive changes than I can commit to before the 1.7.0 release, I'm pushing this off to 1.8.

-#4 Updated by Matt Jones about 13 years ago
+#4 Updated by Matt Jones over 15 years ago

 TDWG has proposed the use of a proxy service for LSID identifiers that allows LSIDs to be resolved using standard web browsers: